Event Handling and SocketContext Reference

 When to use it

-- Routing logic by event name or tracking per-event metrics.
+- To route logic by event name or record per-event metrics.

 Method disconnect_reason()